MicrosoftDocs/azure-devops-yaml-schema/task-reference/conda-environment-v1.md

 **`createOptions`** - **Other options for `conda create`**<br>
 `string`.
 Optional.
 Use when `createCustomEnvironment == true`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Space-delimited list of additional arguments to pass to the `conda create` command.
+The space-delimited list of additional options to pass to the `conda create` command.
 <!-- :::editable-content-end::: -->
 <br>